 Retractable Car.
-During Discovery Time at the beginning of class, we worked on a basic car.
-They used corrugated plastic bodies, taped on straw wheel bearings, threaded wooden dowels through those and attached wooden wheels.
+We used corrugated plastic bodies, taped on straw wheel bearings, threaded wooden dowels through those and attached wooden wheels.
 We tested those out on ramps and played a while.
 Then we explained to them that we would take them to the next level by adding a retractable badge clip to motorize it so it could run on its own as a pull-back and release car.
-I demo-ed a sample.
-We worked on and tested those during Tinkering Time.
-Then, during closing circle, I explained how the bigger a wheel’s diameter, the further it rolls on each revolution.
-I challenged them for “homework” to try adding big wheels to their car to see what happens.
-I demo’ed my car with CD’s added for wheels.
+After we tested those and played for a while, then we explained how the bigger a wheel’s diameter, the further it rolls on each revolution.
+We added CD wheels.
 See a tutorial on how to build these cars here: https://inventorsoftomorrow.com/2016/10/26/build-a-moving-car/.

 Clothespin Racer: In the design process for the retractable car, at one point we thought of using a flywheel style pull-back car mechanism, and checked whether we could buy kits with these.
 We didn’t find kits, but we did learn that pull-back cars are cheap – about 35 cents each.
 So, we invented these clothespin racers, which are quick, simple to build, fun and zippy.
 Find a tutorial at: https://inventorsoftomorrow.com/2016/10/26/clothespin-racer/

 Process art – Monster Truck Painting: We put paper on a table, then poured three blobs of paint on the table, and added three “monster truck” toys that had big treads on the tires.
 Kids drive the truck through the paint and it leaves tracks all over the paper.
 We put toilet paper roll bumpers all around the table so they wouldn’t be constantly flying off the table.
 This was a big hit with our 2 to 4-year-olds.